 Penal Code 594 PC is the California statute defining the crime of “vandalism.”

-This offense takes place when a person maliciously does any of the following:
+This offense takes place when you maliciously do any of the following:

-- defaces someone else’s property with graffiti or other written material,
+- deface someone else’s property with graffiti or other written material,

-Penal Code 166 PC is the California statute that makes it a crime for a person to:
+Penal Code 166 PC is the California statute that makes it a crime to: